Economy of Myanmar: British Burma (1885–1948)

-Under the British administration, the people of Burma were at the bottom of social hierarchy, with Europeans at the top, Indians, Chinese, and Christianized minorities in the middle, and Buddhist Burmese at the bottom.
+Under the British administration, the people of Burma were at the bottom of the social hierarchy, with Europeans at the top, Indians, Chinese, and Christianized minorities in the middle, and Buddhist Burmese at the bottom.
 Integrated into the world economy by force, economic growth in Burma was driven by the extractive industries and cash crop agriculture, and the country had the second-highest GDP per capita in Southeast Asia.
 However, much of the wealth was concentrated in the hands of Europeans.
 The country became the world's largest exporter of rice, mainly to European markets, while other colonies like India suffered mass starvation.
 The British followed the ideologies of Social Darwinism and the free market, and opened up the country to a large-scale immigration with Rangoon exceeding New York City as the greatest immigration port in the world in the 1920s.
 Historian Thant Myint-U states, "This was out of a total population of only 13 million; it was equivalent to the United Kingdom today taking 2 million people a year."
 By then, in most of the largest cities in Burma, Rangoon, Akyab, Bassein and Moulmein, the Indian immigrants formed a majority of the population.
 The Burmese under British rule felt helpless, and reacted with a "racism that combined feelings of superiority and fear".

 Crude oil production, an indigenous industry of Yenangyaung, was taken over by the British and put under Burmah Oil monopoly.
 British Burma began exporting crude oil in 1853.
 It produced 75% of the world's teak.
 The wealth was however, mainly concentrated in the hands of Europeans.
 In the 1930s, agricultural production fell dramatically as international rice prices declined and did not recover for several decades.

 During the Japanese invasion of Burma in World War II, the British followed a scorched earth policy.
-They destroyed the major government buildings, oil wells and mines for tungsten, tin, lead and silver to keep them from the Japanese.
+They destroyed the major government buildings, oil wells, and mines for tungsten, tin, lead and silver to keep them from the Japanese.
 Myanmar was bombed extensively by the Allies.
-After independence, the country was in ruins with its major infrastructure completely destroyed.
+After independence, the country was in ruins, with its major infrastructure destroyed.
 With the loss of India, Burma lost relevance and obtained independence from the British.
-After a parliamentary government was formed in 1948, Prime Minister U Nu embarked upon a policy of nationalisation and the state was declared the owner of all land.
-The government tried to implement an eight-year plan partly financed by injecting money into the economy which caused some inflation.
+After a parliamentary government was formed in 1948, Prime Minister U Nu embarked upon a policy of nationalisation, and the state was declared the owner of all land.
+The government tried to implement an eight-year plan, partly financed by injecting money into the economy, which caused some inflation.